13 Foods Speeding Up Skin Aging & Putting Your Health At Risk

 provided by Shutterstock

-Oranges, lemon, lime, mandarin, grapefruit, and citron are rich in vitamin C which supports a healthy heart, but they are also highly acidic which can negatively impact your kidneys and cause bone and muscle deterioration.
-Eating high quantities of citrus fruits can also make the skin more sensitive to sun damage which increases your risk of premature aging and sun cancer.
-Eat them in moderation and always use sunscreen to protect your skin from UV damage.
+Oranges, lemon, lime, mandarin, grapefruit, and citron are rich in vitamin C, which supports a healthy heart, but they are also highly acidic, which can negatively impact your kidneys and cause bone and muscle deterioration.
+Eating high quantities of citrus fruits can also make the skin more sensitive to sun damage, increasing your risk of premature aging and sun cancer, according to Dr. Carole Hazan, cosmetic dermatologist and skin cancer expert.

 2. Red Meat